We take our panga boat along the sandy shores of the Pacific to the Sea of Cortez.

 - Not to swim with them for extended periods of time

-Who is this Blue Water Snorkeling tour for?
+Who is the Blue Water Snorkeling tour for?

 If you’re an avid snorkeler or accomplished freediver then this is for you!